ronapelbaum/hyde/_posts/2018-01-03-npm-scripts.md

 ---
 layout: post
-title: Unleash the true pwoer of NPM
+title: Unleash the true power of NPM
 desc: How to manage your project with npm
 date: 2018-01-03
 author: ronapelbaum